-4. Strictly Persons capable of judgement but lacking capacity to act exercise personal rights their strictly personal rights independently; cases where the law requires the consent of the legal representative are reserved.
+4. Strictly personal rights

-The legal representative acts for a person lacking capacity of judgements unless a right is so strictly personal that any form of representation is excluded.
+- Persons capable of judgement but lacking capacity to act exercise their strictly personal rights independently; cases where the law requires the consent of the legal representative are reserved. - The legal representative acts for a person lacking capacity of judgement unless a right is so strictly personal that any form of representation is excluded.

 IIIbis.
-Restriction The capacity to act may be restricted by an adult protection measure. of the capacity to act
+Restriction of the capacity to The capacity to act may be restricted by an adult protection measure.